World Baseball Classic: 2023: Third Japanese championship and "Baseball's already won"

-2026 tournament
+2026: New heights and Venezuela first title

-Before the championship game of the 2023 tournament, MLB Commissioner Rob Manfred announced that the next World Baseball Classic would be held in 2026.
+Before the championship game of the 2023 tournament, MLB commissioner Rob Manfred announced that the next WBC would be held in 2026.
 Sixteen teams qualified by making the top four of their four respective pools during the 2023 tournament.
-The other four remaining participants were determined through the qualifying tournament scheduled for 2025.
+The other four participants, Nicaragua, Chinese Taipei, Colombia, and Brazil were determined through a qualifying tournament in March 2025.
 In May 2024, it was announced that the pool play rounds will be played in Miami, Florida; Houston, Texas; San Juan, Puerto Rico; and Tokyo, Japan.
 The quarterfinals will be split between Miami and Houston, and the final round will be played in Miami.

-Format

-The World Baseball Classic is held during the month of March, coinciding with the spring training pre-season for most top-level professional baseball leagues such as Major League Baseball (MLB), Nippon Professional Baseball (NPB) and the KBO League.
-Venues are located in either indoor baseball domes or at outdoor baseball stadiums which have mild or moderately warm temperatures during early spring.